Proven-Paradox/shaper-system/Handbook.md

 Range: Medium
 Targets: 1 ally
 Cost: 3 MP (Upkeep 3 MP)
-Effect: The target is able to move one Zone with no action on their Turn.
+Effect: The target is able to move one Zone on their Turn.
+This movement does not require an Action.
 Description: Granting an ally extra mobility.
-This could be an application of time magic, utilizing a mobile platform, a mount, or similar effects.
+This could be an application of time magic, utilizing a mobile platform, riding a mount, overclocking a system's engines, or similar effects.

 #### Aim
 Auxiliary